“St. Hildegard of Bingen and Her Assistant Richardis” by Lewis Williams, TrinityStores.com

 LGBT-affirming creation theologian Matthew Fox has written two books on the life and work of Hildegard.
 The newest is Hildegard of Bingen: A Saint for Our Times: Unleashing Her Power in the 21st Century, which presents her as an "eco-warrior" who meets such luminaries as Albert Einstein, Howard Thurman, Dorothee Soelle and Clarissa Pinkola Estes.
 Fox also wrote Illuminations of Hildegard of Bingen.

 Hildegard was the subject of a major sermon by Episcopal Presiding Bishop Katharine Jefferts Schori when the House of Bishops met in Taiwan on Sept.
 17, 2014.
 “Hildegard speaks scientifically and theologically of divine creativity as viriditas, reflecting both greenness and truth… Hildegard’s vision motivates all healers of creation who understand the green web of connection that ties creation together in Wisdom’s body,” she said.
+Click here for the full text.
 (Thanks to Ann Fontaine at Episcopal Café for the news tip.)

 Pope sets date to declare two new church doctors (Catholic News Agency)